 It is important to limit the amount of pumpkin you feed to 1-3 tablespoons at a time, depending on the size of your furry friend.
 Also, be sure to use either steamed or roasted pumpkin or plain canned pumpkin.
 Do not use any prepared pumpkin that has been spiced in advance (nutmeg, in particular, is a toxin for dogs).

-Like blueberries, peas are perfectly sized for a handy and healthy training treat, a fantastic alternative to many processed treats full of fats and preservatives.
+Like blueberries, peas are perfectly sized for a handy and healthy training treat, a fantastic alternative to many processed treats full of healthy fats and preservatives.

 To make rice more palatable, consider cooking it in low sodium chicken broth or mixing in a bit of chicken breast.